svengal03/SE_HW234_Team15/data/README.md

-data.txt file contains the square of 2
+data.csv file consists the data for which we need to generate the summaries of columns.